softwaresaved/esrc-software-study/Src/ESRC.md

 | Science and Technology Studies             | 60.3             | 1        | 23,625,071  | 1       |
 | Area Studies                               | 42.0             | 0        | 13,558,534  | 0       |

-The `Other` category dominates by award amount though the `Uncategorised` dominate by numbers.
+`Uncategorised` arises from the original classification in the GtR.
+The `Other` category, where anything that did not have an immediate mapping from the research subject to one of our categories is put, dominates by award amount though the `Uncategorised` dominate by numbers.
 Looking at the `Other` category in more detail:

 | Subject                        | Number of awards | Number % | Award (£)      | Award % |
 |:-------------------------------|:-----------------|:---------|:---------------|:--------|